pprchang/liri-node-app/README.md

 ## *Avaiblabe Commands*

 #### concert-this <artist/band name here>
-This will show the following information about the song in your terminal/bash window:
+This will show the following information about the artist/band in your terminal/bash window:
 ```
+     - Name of the venue
-     - Artist(s)
+     - Venue location
-     - The song's name
-     - A preview link of the song from Spotify
+     - Date of the Event ("MM/DD/YYYY")
-     - The album that the song is from
- - If no song is provided then your program will default to "The Sign" by Ace of Base.
  ```

 #### spotify-this-song "<song name here>"